Egan Library Collections

 The Egan Library maintains a non-circulating collection of maps and atlases.
 This collection includes complete sets of the National Ocean Services coast survey nautical charts for Alaska, and of the USGS topographical series maps of Alaska in the scale of 1:63,360.
 The collection also includes USGS topographical maps of Alaska in scales of 1:25,000, 1:50,000 and 1:250,000; U.S. and Canadian road maps; and a variety of miscellaneous thematic maps that include charts of the moon.

-The Egan Library displays current issues of over 260 periodicals in our current periodicals area.
-These are arranged alphabetically.
-We keep an archive of over 400 titles available in print in our bound periodicals area.
-Keep in mind, the UAS Egan Library has access to over 38,000 periodicals online.
+Egan Library keeps current issues from over 200 periodicals in our Periodicals area.
+A complete list by subject and title is available.
+We keep an archive of over 400 titles in our Bound Periodicals area.
+In addition, Egan Library provides access to over 30,000 periodicals online.
 Use Journal Search to look up individual titles or browse subjects of online journals.

 Egan Library is designated as a selective depository for publications of the U.S. Government.
 These federal publications are integrated into the General Collection and can be found by searching the Library Catalog.
 The Egan Library Reference Desk provides assistance with locating government information.